 5. Need for Office Analytics

 As employees continue to work remotely and in-office, office managers are faced with the increasing complexity of managing their office space.
 They want to know exactly how much of their office space is used and needed.
-Office analytics can also provide insights into seasonal trends and help to optimize space usage next to saving office costs.
+Office analytics can also provide insights into seasonal trends and help to optimize space usage as well as saving office costs.
 It is crucial that workplace managers receive exact and detailed figures about their office in order to derive actionable recommendations for the future office development.

 6. Offices will be redesigned

 As the logical consequence of the previous learning, it is clear that most office spaces will require a redesign or even a redefinition of their purpose.
 Depending on which hybrid working model a company chooses, the new design will be adapted.
-Whilst some smaller redesigns such as the shift to more flexible than fixed desks, the creation of larger open spaces or dedicated team work areas, don’t require large structural changes, bigger changes are planned for the years to come.
+Whilst some smaller redesigns such as the shift to more flexible rather than fixed desks don’t require large structural changes, bigger changes are planned for the years to come.
 For instance, some workplace managers think about creating internal coworking spaces for their employees with shared desks and large collaborative spaces.
 Other companies pursue the same idea with the goal in mind of allowing external users access as well.

 7. Trust is key

 Admittedly, this is not a new insight.
 However, the pandemic has forced managers to trust their employees more and our interviewees have confirmed that productivity has not suffered due to working from home more frequently.
 Improved performance management and monitoring tools still allow for the appropriate amount of control.
-Altogether, it can be said that one of the most required leadership qualities will be trust in one’s team.
+Altogether, one of the most important leadership qualities will be trust in one’s team.

 8. Cost reductions are real